 - We are very concerned that you have not gone to see your doctor if you get to this next stage, which is called critical limb ischaemia.
 This is when the blood flow to your leg/s is completely blocked and you can start to develop gangrene.
 This means that there is not enough blood getting to where it needs to be and the tissues are dying from lack of oxygen and all the other good stuff that your blood supplies.
 This will be very painful, debilitating and will make you feel extremely sick.

-Please note, everyone is different and not everyone will experience the same symptoms and disease progression is not always linear.
-Some people will not notice the early stages of the disease, for example if they do not exercise enough to experience claudication, and sometimes a blockage (occlusion) can occur spontaneously - missing all the early warning signs - going straight to critical limb ischaemia.
+Please note, everyone is different and not everyone will experience the same symptoms.
+Disease progression is not always linear.
+Some people will not notice the early stages of the disease.
+For example, if they do not exercise enough to experience claudication, and sometimes a blockage (occlusion) can occur spontaneously - missing all the early warning signs - going straight to critical limb ischaemia.

-What if I don’t have my PAD treated?
+What if I don’t have my Peripheral Arterial Disease treated?

 Some people with peripheral arterial disease can be managed conservatively (with adjustment of lifestyle factors and medication) and their condition may never deteriorate.
 However, in many cases the disease does progress and this can result in:

 - Development of/deterioration of non-healing wounds and associated infections

 - Development of gangrene requiring protracted multi-disciplinary care

 What treatments does Sydney Vascular Surgery offer for PAD?